-A herding dog hailing from the land Down Under, the athletic, muscular, and energetic Australian Kelpie is an extremely intense breed.
-Highly intelligent and driven, Kelpies enjoy working hard.
+The Australian kelpie is a medium-size herding dog breed hailing from the land Down Under.
+It's known for its athletic, muscular, and energetic body.
+Highly intelligent and driven, kelpies enjoy working hard.
 In fact, they really need a job to do—hanging around the house simply won’t suffice.
-Most Australian Kelpies are used as working dogs, mostly herding sheep, though some Kelpies can be used on cattle as well.
+Most working Australian kelpies herd sheep, though some round up cattle as well.

-Coat: Moderately short, straight and weather-resistant with a brushy tail.
-May be longer on the neck and on the backs of the thighs.
+COAT: Moderately short, straight, and weather-resistant with a brushy tail; may be longer on the neck and the backs of the thighs

-Colors: Black with or without tan markings; blue (gray) ranging from dark to light, with or without tan markings; red ranging from chocolate to light red, with or without tan markings; or tan ranging from dark to cream.
+COAT COLOR: Black, with or without tan markings; blue (gray) ranging from dark to light, with or without tan markings; red ranging from chocolate to light red, with or without tan markings; or tan ranging from dark to cream

 Characteristics of the Australian Kelpie